This post may contain affiliate links which means we might earn a commission if you make a purchase. Please see our Disclosure Policy for details

 4. Keep the Shower Clean

-Mix ½ cup hydrogen peroxide, ½ cup rubbing alcohol, and 1 tablespoon drying agent in an opaque spray bottle.
+Mix ½ cup hydrogen peroxide, ½ cup rubbing alcohol in an opaque spray bottle.

 Mix gently and spray down shower walls after the last shower each day.

 Some people will tell you to add dishwashing detergent to the mixture.
 Since this is a leave-on spray, I’ve never done that.

 You’re supposed to leave this mixture on once you spray it, and I don’t know about you, but I already have enough trouble keeping up with soap residue and buildup in the shower.

 Clean the grout to remove surface dirt, then spray liberally with undiluted hydrogen peroxide and let sit for 30 minutes.
 Scrub with a grout brush, wipe clean and let dry.
 Repeat as necessary.

 If you need a little extra scrubbing power, you can add baking soda, but you’ll need to rinse well to remove all of the residues.